-What is the Difference Between Hydraulic Hose and Air Hose?
+What Is the Difference Between Hydraulic Hose and Air Hose?

 To truly understand why hydraulic hoses aren’t suitable for use with air, we first need to understand the core difference between the two.
 While both are designed to transport pressurized fluid media, their construction and safety factors are designed around the specific properties of that media.